Home Blog Turn Word files into SEO-optimized web pages: Boost your content reach with AI

 4. Once results were solid, reran the process on all 1,500 files in batch mode.

 This balance of AI automation with human oversight ensured quality and consistency.
+A similar iterative loop—using Git diffs to selectively accept or reject AI-generated changes—is at the heart of AI-based translation of legacy Markdown documentation.

 The scale of the project